 2-Shot Micro Molding

 The world of micro-optics and micro-molding seem to go hand in hand.
 This high-tech market sector requires micron level features and micron level tolerances.

-In-House Micro Molding Tooling & Production
+In-House Tooling & Production

 Automation & Packaging

 In-house custom automation and packaging can come in many forms.
-This can be reel-to-reel packaging, light subassemblies, lead frame die-forming and singulation, in-line inspection or a wide variety of other custom secondary processes.
+This can be reel-to-reel packaging, light subassemblies, lead frame die-forming and singulation, in-line inspection, or a wide variety of other custom secondary processes.

 Quality begins at the start of each project.
 Design for manufacturability reviews are performed to ensure the project is off on the right foot.
 Considerations for quality, the robustness of the process and the ability to inspect and measure happen as early in the process as possible.